MilesBradt/Pizza-Shop/README.md

 Specs:
   - Create constructors for user, pizza, and total
-  - Come up with sizes and toppings
+  - Come up with sizes and toppings, prices for them
   - Add prototypes for determining price
   - Add UI
 ----------